Prashanth Neel: Career

 In an interview with a Kannada weekly magazine, Neel said he took to filmmaking initially for the need of money, following which he completed a course in the same, eventually developing interest in it.
 After having completed the course, he decided to cast his brother-in-law and actor Sriimurali in Aa Hudugi Neene, a screenplay that he had written during the time.
 After the latter expressed his concerns due to his inexperience, Neel changed his mind and began observing Srimurali's mannerisms over a period of time, and came up with the project Ugramm, an action film.
 The film turned out to be a massive commercial success and emerged as one of the highest-grossing Kannada films of 2014.

 Reports emerged in late 2014 and early 2015 of Neel having been signed to direct three films.
-The first is a sequel to Ugramm, entitled Ugramm Veeram, which would feature Srimurali reprise his role from Ugramm.
+The first is a sequel to Ugramm, entitled Ugramm Veeram, which would feature Srimurali reprise his role from Ugramm, but due to unknown circumstances it was shelved.
 His next film KGF: Chapter 1 which stands for Kolar Gold Fields has Yash playing the role of Rocky, an orphan who becomes a don.
 The sequel KGF: Chapter 2, was scheduled for a release in July 2021, but was delayed due to the second wave of the COVID pandemic in India and was subsequently released in April 2022.

-In December 2020, Hombale Films announced the film Salaar: Part 1 – Ceasefire starring Prabhas.
+Hombale Films announced the film Salaar: Part 1 – Ceasefire starring Prabhas in December 2020.
 The film's shoot began in January 2021 and was released in December 2023.
-In May 2021, Mythri Movie Makers and N. T. R. Arts have announced a film in collaboration with Neel and N. T. Rama Rao Jr. The film was officially began in August 2024 with the working title NTRNeel.
+Mythri Movie Makers and N. T. R. Arts have announced a film in collaboration with Neel and N. T. Rama Rao Jr in May 2021.
+The film was officially began in August 2024, with title reported as Dragon.
+Salaar: Part 2 – Shouryanga Parvam has subsequently commenced shooting in October 2024.